Where to stay in Denali National Park?

 What kind of accommodation do you choose when traveling to a new place?
 A boutique hotel?
 Comfortable international hotel chain?
 Cozy guesthouse?
-Living and working on the road for many years, I’ve gotten used to staying in a private room of a guesthouse or a short-term apartment rental.
+Living and working on the road for many years, I’ve gotten used to staying in a private room in a guesthouse or a short-term apartment rental.
 But when I started my journey of world travel, I spent every night in a hostel.

-My very first accommodation on my first international trip was a hostel, or a ‘backpacker’s’, how we called it in New Zealand.
+My very first accommodation on my first international trip was a hostel, or a ‘backpacker’s’, as we called it in New Zealand.
 Cozy little backpacker’s in a small neighborhood of Auckland, New Zealand.
 I wasn’t fluent in English back then, but I still managed to talk to fellow travelers and formed a little hostel community.
 I instantly fell in love with that shared camaraderie.
 Since then, I’ve stayed at a number of hostels in numerous countries.
 I met some of my closest friends at hostels.
 So naturally, when I first moved to Alaska, I looked for hostels.

 Denali Hostel and Cabins is located in the Carlo Creek area near Denali National Park, which is about 13 miles south of the park entrance.
 It’s a small community of lodges and eateries by the beautiful Carlo Creek.
 The restaurants here are some of the best in the Denali area!